ArcaneNibble/ArcaneNibble.github.io/content/web-app-history-notes.md

 Title: A history of "Web" tech, from a "non-Web" developer
-Date: 2025-01-01
+Date: 2025-03-27
 Summary: What the !@#$ happened over the past decade?
-status: draft

 I recently had to demonstrate to a partner how application development on Windows worked "back in the day" (using [Visual Studio](https://en.wikipedia.org/wiki/Visual_Studio) (not VSCode) and [MFC](https://en.wikipedia.org/wiki/Microsoft_Foundation_Class_Library)).
 During the subsequent discussion, I realized that I have an unusual perspective on the history of the software ecosystem over the past decade, and that this information is useful to have in written form.
 Thus began this post.

 The process of organizing and transferring all of these thoughts from headspace to the world of words really helped put things into perspective.
-I learned a lot through the process of writing this, and I feel like I have much more clarity on the direction I want to see "software" and "tech" go.
+I learned a lot merely by writing this, and I feel like I have much more clarity on the direction I want to see "software" and "tech" go.
 Despite the problems, I don't think we're at "peak tech" yet!

 # The prehistoric era